Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

 \end{lem}

-\begin{proof} Fix $\eps$ and to save notation suppress its dependence on particle locations, jump times, last passage times, etc. Recall from Lemma \ref{lem:2ndLPP} that $\tau_n = g(X_n,n)$ and
+\begin{proof} Fix $n$ (hence the initial condition $h^n_0$ and $\eps_n$) and to save notation suppress the $n$-dependence of particle locations, jump times, last passage times, etc. Recall from Lemma \ref{lem:2ndLPP} that $\tau_m = g(X_m,m)$ and

-Since $\tau_{n_t} \leq t \leq \tau_{n_t + 1}$, it follows that
+Since $\tau_{m_t} \leq t \leq \tau_{m_t + 1}$, it follows that

-Now $X_n \in \{I_n, I_n + 2\}$ for every $n$ by Lemma \ref{lem:compint}.
-The process $I_n$ re-scaled according to \eqref{eqn:compscaled} converges to the uniquely defined interface $I_0(t)$ from reference point 0 and initial condition $\mathbf{h}_0$, as stated in Corollary \ref{cor:intlimit}.
-In fact, there is a coupling of the $I_n$ and $I_0(t)$, over all $\eps$, for which the convergence holds almost surely.
-So there is a random constant $L$ such that $|I_n| \leq L n^{2/3}$ for every $n = n_t$ with $t = s\eps^{-3/2}$ and $s \in [a,b]$.
-Thus $X_n$ satisfies the same bound, under this coupling, for a slightly larger $L$ and the same values of $n$.
+Now $X_m \in \{I_m, I_m + 2\}$ for every $m$ by Lemma \ref{lem:compint}.
+The processes $(I^n_m)_{m \geq 0}$ re-scaled according to \eqref{eqn:compscaled} converges to the uniquely defined interface $I_0(t)$ from reference point 0 for the initial condition $\mathbf{h}_0$, as implied by Proposition \ref{prop:intlimit}.
+So there is a random variable $L$ (using the coupling in the context of Theorem \ref{thm:lppconvergence}) such that $|I_m| \leq L m^{2/3}$ for every $m = m_t$ with $t = s\eps^{-3/2}$ and $s \in [a,b]$.
+Thus $X_m$ satisfies the same bound, under this coupling, for the same range of $m$.